JMStewart00/bangachain/web/modules/contrib/splide/docs/FAQS.md

 ## GRID
-To create Splide grid or multiple rows carousel, there are 3 options:
+To create Splide grid or multi-row carousels, there are 3 options:

 1. **One row grid managed by library:**